Do you have a Will?

 - If you are co-habiting without having married then your partner will have no automatic right to any part of your estate

-In contrast, if you make a Will you keep some control over what happens to your property after you die and can ensure:
+In contrast, if you make a Will you keep more control over what happens to your estate after you die and you can ensure that:

 - Those you care for are provided for